fm4v436x6r/fhe-donations/README.md

 **Built with privacy.
 Powered by mathematics.
 Secured by encryption.**

-🔒 Shield Fund - Making charitable giving truly confidential
+🔒 SealedGood - Making charitable giving truly confidential